tirnovar/datameerkat/_posts/2023-01-09-date-dimensions-in-power-query.md

 ![DateKey Table]({{site.baseurl}}/images/posts/Date dimensions in Power Query/dateKeyTable.png){:loading="lazy"}
 *DateKey Table*

 This expression can be used as a single-step query that creates the data dimension entirely.
-At the same time, we can easily add additional columns thanks to the extension of record types and the "List.Transform" function.
-At the same time, when going through that transformation, we can also use inner "Let .. in expressions."
+At the same time, we can easily add additional columns thanks to the extension of record types and the "**List.Transform**" function.
+At the same time, when going through that transformation, we can also use inner **"Let .. in expressions.**"

-Again, one small warning, as with the fourth attribute for Table.AddColumn.
+Again, one small warning, as with the fourth attribute for **Table.AddColumn**.
 So even here, the values are not retyped, and the UI cannot recognize that the column's content needs to understand the data type.
 Or, even in this variant, Power Query trusts us that we have arranged for the result to be in the correct type.

 ## Speed comparison and Summary

 It would be worth discovering how these procedures fare in terms of speed.
 So let's use the Diagnosis within the Power Query -> Tools tab.
 And measure the speed of individual resulting tables.